12 Unique and Romantic Couple Tattoo Ideas

 It’s about commitment level, not time.
 Still, many people choose designs that can stand alone in meaning, even if the relationship changes.

-How much do couple tattoos cost?
+How much do couple tattoo cost?

 Prices vary by size, complexity, and artist.
 Small, simple designs may start at $50–$100, while larger, detailed work can go into the hundreds.

-Can couple tattoos fade over time?
+Can couple tattoo fade over time?

 Yes.
 All tattoos fade, especially on hands or areas exposed to sun.
 Proper aftercare and occasional touch-ups keep them looking sharp.